A few days back ‘Teresa’ asked me an interesting question.

-This article will helpful to Company management, Managers, Team leads in development and testing and of course to the emerging testers who are tomorrow’s leads.
+This article will help to Company management, Managers, Team leads in development and testing and of course to the emerging testers who are tomorrow’s leads.

-What are the effects of high attrition rate on company?
+What are the effects of high attrition rate on the company?

 - May lose projects in hand – as clients are not happy with high attrition rate